depeele/sub/README.md

     ./prepare.sh [name of your sub]

 The prepare script will run you through the steps for making your own sub.
 Also, don't call it `sub`, by the way!
 Give it a better name.

+### Install any desired child commands

+Each sub may have any number of child commands.

+To add a new child command, run the `%your-sub% sub add` command, providing the desired type along with any type-specific arguments.

+This will create a new entry in the `libexec` sub-directory of '%your-sub%' and allow the new child command to be executed via `%your-sub% %new-command-name%`.

+For `sub` and `file` type child commands, help is supported.

+For `sub` type child commands, additional sub-based features are enabled (e.g. commands/autocompletion, help, sub).

+Child commands may be deepely nested by using the `-s` or `sub` type for each command that will have children.

+### Manage child commands

+Further management of child commands is enabled via the `%your-sub% sub` command.

+This enables editing of `file` and `sub` type commands ( `%your-sub% sub edit %command-name% ...` )as well as removal of any existing child commands (`%your-sub% sub rm %command-name% ...`).

 ## Install your sub